relativitydev/file-migration-cli/README.md

     * Enter the path for the target file share.
 For example, it should have this general format: _\\\files\T002\files_.
     * Enter a semi-colon delimited list of workspaces to migrate.
 For example, the list has this format: _1580162;1580184;1580194_.

-1. After the setup completes, verify that the following scripts have been added to the top-level folder:
-     * Migrate.ps1
-     * Report.ps1
-     * Sync.ps1

-     For information about running the scripts, see [Common workflows using PowerShell commands](#common-workflows-using-powershell-commands).
+    After the setup completes, the top-level folder contains the PowerShell scripts used for running the File Migration CLI.
+For information, see [Common workflows using PowerShell commands](#common-workflows-using-powershell-commands).

 1. If you are using SQL authentication, complete these steps: